Ivan2navI/L1_EPAM/6. AWS/README.md

 </p>

 13.2.
 For WordPress instance, I will use the previously created elastic IP and DNS zone from Route 53.
-13.1 Creating an Amazon Lightsail account & WordPress instance there is.
 <p align="center">
   <img src="https://github.com/Ivan2navI/L1_EPAM/blob/main//6.%20AWS/.info/A%2013_1..png">
 </p>